MicrosoftDocs/cloud-adoption-framework/docs/infrastructure/virtual-machines/basic-workload.md

 ## Basic web application (PaaS)

-For a basic web application, select one of the 5-minute quickstarts from the [web apps documentation](https://docs.microsoft.com/azure/app-service) and follow the steps.
+For a basic web application, select one of the 5-minute quickstarts from the [Azure App Service documentation](https://docs.microsoft.com/azure/app-service) and follow the steps.

 > [!NOTE]
 > Some of the Quickstart guides will deploy a resource group by default.
 In this case, it's not necessary to create a resource group explicitly.
 Otherwise, deploy the web application to the resource group created above.